Authors & Events

 May 15, 2001 | ISBN 9780375706684

-In one of the most profound and bestselling science fiction novels of all time, Samuel R. Delany has produced a novel “to stand with the best American fiction of the 1970s” (Jonathan Lethem).
+In one of the most profound and bestselling science fiction novels of all time, Samuel R. Delany has produced a novel “to stand with the best American fiction of the 1970s” (Jonathan Lethem, bestselling author of Fortress of Solitude).
 Bellona is a city at the dead center of the United States.
-Something has happened there … The population has fled.
+Something has happened there….
+The population has fled.
 Madmen and criminals wander the streets.
 Strange portents appear in the cloud-covered sky.
 Into this disaster zone comes a young man—poet, lover, and adventurer—known only as the Kid.
 Tackling questions of race, gender, and sexuality, Dhalgren is a literary marvel and groundbreaking work of American magical realism.

 After his seventh novel, Empire Star (1966), Samuel R. Delany began publishing short fiction professionally with “The Star Pit.”
 It appeared in Worlds of Tomorrow and was turned into a popular two-hour radio play, broadcast annually over WBAI-FM for more than a decade.
 Two tales, “Aye,… More about Samuel R. Delany